CODESWITHA/MINIGAMES/README.md

   Going forward I will like to learn more about other Vanilla JavaScript logic that I can use to build small projects as well as looking into CSS Grids. this will help me with making responsive designing much smoother and easier for me.

-## Contributions
+## Contributions & Disclaimer
  This code and design was inspired by Jonas Schmedtmann in his Morden JavaScript course on Udemy.
-I have wrote the main parts of code by myself with some influence and help from Jonas' tutorials
+I have wrote the main parts of code by myself with some influence and help from Jonas' tutorials.<br>

-## Disclaimer
-	<p> In thw '100 and Beyond' game, the screenshots show they player winning when the score reaches above 20.
-This is Only for demo purposes
+	In the '100 and Beyond' game, the screenshots show they player winning when the score reaches above 20.
+This is only for demo purposes.